publicinnovation/openorg/chapters/2_need-and-opportunity.md

 To truly innovate, the region needs the full weight of an entity committed to developing a robust civic innovation and social entrepreneurship ecosystem that will bring about the positive, yet disruptive, transformation to our civic culture.
 To be successful, however, Public Innovation will need to overcome the following barriers:

 - *Funding*.
-Although our business model is self-sustaining in the latter years, we will require a modest investment of seed funding to demonstrate our value proposition to our future customers.
-It's not yet clear that civic and social innovation will be viewed as something worth investing in by regional civic leaders.
+Although our business model is self-sustaining in the latter years, we will require a modest investment of seed funding to demonstrate our value proposition to future customers.
+It's not yet clear that civic and social innovation will be viewed as a worthwhile investment by civic leaders.
 - *Procurement*.
-Our earned income will depend on our ability to do business with public agencies in the region, but public sector procurement is a notoriously complex process to successfully navigate.
-And as a startup, we may lack the reputation and track record of other vendors offering one-size-fits-all solutions with whom we will compete.
+Our earned income strategy depends upon our ability to do business with public agencies in the region, but public sector procurement is a notoriously complex process to successfully navigate.
+And as a startup, we may lack the reputation and track record of other vendors with whom we will compete, but who only offer inadequate, one-size-fits-all solutions.
 - *Existing Culture*.
-Notwithstanding progress made to-date, our current public sector culture remains a dominant force to perpetuate the status quo.
+Notwithstanding progress made to-date, our current public sector culture remains a dominant force that perpetuates the status quo.
 Bureaucracies resist change by design.
+We need to lead by example and demonstrate how safe risks can be taken.
 - *Incumbent Players*.
 To the extent that our work threatens the market share of current incumbents, we expect a healthy level of competition.
-As a small startup, we will be more agile and have the capability to quickly adapt to our environment.
+As a small startup, we we'll be more agile and have the capability to quickly adapt to our environment.
 - *Social Equity*.
 Civic technology might carry the perception that it’s only for the benefit of those who can afford smartphones, tablets, and other digital devices.
 We recognize that many of the most important innovations we develop will have the greatest impact on underserved populations and will pursue that work with the Digital Divide in mind.

 ## F. Opportunity

 The time is now.
 This business plan is based on models that are already working in leading cities across the country.
 We not only have the ability to join the larger community of civic innovators and social entrepreneurs, but the opportunity to break new ground in this space.
 Several characteristics of our approach are distinguishable:

 - *Regional Scope*.
 Citizens don’t just live in cities, but also metropolitan areas and regional economies.
-Recognizing the value of a regional approach allows us to see a larger system at work and enables us to scale our impact.
+Recognizing the value of a regional approach allows us to see a larger system at work and enables us to scale our impact with replicalbe projects.
 - *Interagency Emphasis*.
-As a state capital, we have unprecedented access to inner-workings of public policy and administration in the eighth largest economy in the world.
-We are well-positioned to help bridge the disconnect between state fiscal decisions and local service delivery by developing new data standards.
+As a state capital, we have unprecedented access to the inner-workings of policy development and implementation in the eighth largest economy in the world.
+We are well-positioned to help bridge the disconnect between state fiscal decisions and local service delivery by developing new data standards for a civic operating system.
 - *Support for Entrepreneurship*.
 We are committed to launching new social enterprises, as new solutions are developed that have a sustainable business model to drive social impact.
 Developing businesses that help entrepreneurs change the world while earning a living has the potential to attract outside funding to the region.
 - *External Entity*.
-As an organization that is network-based and outside of government, we will be able to take risks that public agencies could not do themselves.
+As an organization that is network-based and outside of government, we will be able to take risks that public agencies cannot take on themselves.
 This flexibility allows us to create a “safe” space for the type of experimentation that is necessary for breakthrough innovations.

 Georges, Glynne-Burke, and McGrath [prescribe the following strategies](http://www.innovations.harvard.edu/showdoc.html?id=2849663) for supporting civic and social innovators:

 __Strategy 1: Build Collective Capacity for Innovation__

 * Improve Collaboration
   * Facilitate or encourage efforts to improve collaboration across agencies or sectors
 * Create Mechanisms to Attract New Innovators (and New Ideas)